sbilly/awesome-security/README.md

 * [Prelude](https://www.prelude-ids.org/) - Prelude is a Universal "Security Information & Event Management" (SIEM) system.
 Prelude collects, normalizes, sorts, aggregates, correlates and reports all security-related events independently of the product brand or license giving rise to such events; Prelude is "agentless".
 * [OSSIM](https://www.alienvault.com/open-threat-exchange/projects) - OSSIM provides all of the features that a security professional needs from a SIEM offering – event collection, normalization, and correlation.

+### VPN

+* [OpenVPN](http://openvpn.net/) - OpenVPN is an open source software application that implements virtual private network (VPN) techniques for creating secure point-to-point or site-to-site connections in routed or bridged configurations and remote access facilities.
+It uses a custom security protocol that utilizes SSL/TLS for key exchange.
+I

 ## Endpoint